What we explore

 • Explicit teaching based on best practices of demonstration, explanation, guided practice, and inquiry for adequate scaffolding

-• Planning effective interactive read alouds, minilessons, strategy lessons, guided reading groups, conferring, shared reading, shared writing, interactive writing, and systematic, multi-sensory phonics instruction
+• Planning effective interactive read alouds, minilessons, strategy lessons, reading groups, conferring, shared reading, shared writing, interactive writing, and systematic, multi-sensory phonics instruction

 • Incorporating strategies for social and emotional learning into every day teaching